Hour angle: Solar hour angle

 The solar hour angle increases on average by one hour per hour, but because of the equation of time this varies with time of year.
 In mid-September a solar day is about 22 seconds less than 24 hours, meaning that the solar hour angle increases by 1.00025 hours per hour, whereas in late December a solar day is about 28 seconds more than 24 hours, so the solar hour angle increases by 0.99968 hours per hour.

 The cosine of the hour angle (cos(h)) is used to calculate the solar zenith angle.
 At solar noon, h = 0.000 so cos(h) = 1, and before and after solar noon the cos(± h) term = the same value for morning (negative hour angle) or afternoon (positive hour angle), so that the Sun is at the same altitude in the sky at 11:00AM and 1:00PM solar time.

 Sidereal hour angle

 The sidereal hour angle (SHA) of a body on the celestial sphere is its angular distance west of the March equinox generally measured in degrees.
-The SHA of a star varies by less than a minute of arc per year, due to precession, while the SHA of a planet varies significantly from night to night.
+The SHA of a star can vary by around a minute of arc per year, due to precession, while the SHA of a planet varies significantly from night to night.
 SHA is often used in celestial navigation and navigational astronomy, and values are published in nautical almanacs.